 Turn the power on for electric.
 For gas set the control back to the original temperature setting.

 Some water heaters may have what is called a "Hot Water Outlet Anode" installed in the outlet side.
-These will usually need to be replaced at the same time as the regular anode.
+These will usually need to be replaced at the same time as regular anode rods.
 Since these will be connected to the outgoing plumbing the removal and installation is slightly different.

 Most often, there will be a flexible connection from the hard plumbing to the anode's nipple.
-In this case, simply loosen the connection between the flex line and the nipple.
-You will then be able to remove and replace the anode as described in the above instructions.
+In this case, simply loosen the nut of the flex line attached to the nipple.
+You will then be able to remove this type of anode with a pipe wrench and replace the anode as described in the above instructions.

-In some rare instances, the hard plumbing may be connected directly to the anode's nipple.
+In some rare instances, the hard plumbing may be connected directly to the anode's nipple instead of a flex line.
 This may be a bit more difficult to replace as the rigid pipe would most likely need to be cut to free the anode.
 Then the pipe would need to be replaced.
 If this is the case we highly recommend hiring, or at least consulting with, a professional plumber before attempting to remove these.